gzach93/NonrandomForagingAndHostContacts/README.md

 This file describes the six datasets, six R scripts, and three NetLogo agent-based model (ABM) code used to run the analysis for “Nonrandom foraging and resource distributions affect the relationships between host density, contact rates, and parasite transmission”.
-Netlogo was run using version 6.1.1 and R version 4.0.0 was used to analyze all the data.
+NetLogo was run using version 6.1.1 and R version 4.0.0 was used to analyze all the data.

 Authors: Zachary Gajewski1, Philip McEmurray2,3, Jeremy Wojdak4, Cari McGregor4, Lily Zeller1, Hannah Cooper1, Lisa K. Belden2, Skylar Hopkins1